THREAD-3-2/GeometricallyExactString/docs/example.rst

  Example
 =========

-This example shows how to simulate the evolution of a simple pendulum with the symplectic Euler method.
+This example shows how to simulate a geometrically exact string with fixed-free boundary conditions.

 Problem description